KevinKinnunen/sortnumbers/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure
+## Instructions

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- How to run:

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-## How program works

-Start-
+    Run/Debug SortMain.java
  java SortMain.java

- The program will ask you how much numbers you want to sort, example:
+ The program will ask you how much numbers you want to sort,
+ example:
  3

- Later will you enter the numbers, example:
+ Later will you enter the numbers,
+ example:
  -30
  10
  -20

- The numbers will be sorted and printed, example:
+ The numbers will be sorted and printed,
+ example:
  -30
  -20
  10

+ - How to test:
+    Run/Debug @Test in SortTest.java